-Do you have a stainless sink?
+Do you have a stainless steel kitchen sink?
 I’ve got one at work that is really gross.
 Let’s just say, it is beyond the normal daily dirt.

 Tools To Clean Your Stainless Sink

-The tools you need to clean your stainless sink are probably things you already own.
-You don’t need a special stainless steel cleaner.
+The tools you need to clean your stainless steel surface are probably things you already own.
+You don’t need a special stainless steel cleaner, steel wool pads, abrasive sponges or abrasive cleaners.
+As a matter of fact using abrasive pads can leave minor scratches and permanent damage on the sink surface.
 All you need are two things: baking soda and plain white vinegar.
-You can also use a brush or sponge and if you have some stubborn stains, you’ll need paper towels.
+You can also use a brush or sponge and if you have some stubborn stains, you’ll need a paper towel or two.

-- Wet your sink with a little bit of water.
+- The first step is to wet your sink with a little bit of water.
+You want to start out with a damp sink.

 - Sprinkle the bottom of the sink with baking soda.

 - Pour white vinegar over the baking soda.
-I put the stopper in my sink to keep the vinegar in the sink while I scrub it.
+I put the stopper in my sink drain to keep the vinegar in the sink while I scrub.
 Don’t be alarmed when it bubbles up like a science experiment.
 It’s supposed to do that.

-- Use a brush (what I like to use) or a sponge and start scrubbing.
+- Use a brush (what I like to use) or a sponge and start scrubbing the entire surface of your sink.
 I like to use natural ingredients, but They can require more elbow grease than harsher cleansers.
-I scrubbed this sink for a few minutes and then rinsed it out with water.
+I scrubbed this sink for a few minutes and then rinsed it out with warm water.

 What vinegar and baking powder can’t clean?